About Us

 Our Founders

-In 1996, they sold their ranch and brought their 12 horses to Petaluma.
-They spent the next two years building three barns, a riding arena and a training arena on 23 acres.
-They moved their offices into a small home on the property, got their nonprofit status approved, and looked for a staff.
+In 1996, Robert and Lee sold their ranch and brought their 12 horses to the Bay Area.
+They spent the next two years creating what would be the first home of Giant Steps on I Street in Petaluma.
 “One day, someone — I’ll never know who — put a blurb in a cerebral palsy support group newsletter, and the phone started ringing off the hook,” said Pope.

-The program began with 10 riders and 19 volunteers, and today has grown to accommodate over 130 riders per week and now offers programs for veterans and active service member families.
+The program began with 10 riders and 19 volunteers, and today has grown to accommodate over 130 clients per week and now offers programs for veterans and community partners.
 For their work with Giant Steps, Bob and Lee were awarded the prestigious “Jefferson Award for Public Service” from the Institute of Nonprofit Leadership in Washington D.C. in 2006.
 A year later, they received the “Real Heroes” award from the American Red Cross.
 Robert and Lee remained supportive of the program until their deaths in 2014.